SalomePlatform/adao/doc/en/tutorials_in_salome.rst

     ObservationOperator = numpy.identity(3)

-The names of the Python variables above are mandatory, in order to define the right case variables, but the Python script can be bigger and define classes, functions, file or database access, etc. with other names.
+The names of the Python variables above are mandatory, in order to define the right ADAO case variables, but the Python script can be bigger and define classes, functions, file or database access, etc. with other names.
 Moreover, the above script shows different ways to define arrays and matrices, using list, string (as in Numpy or Octave), Numpy array type or Numpy matrix type, and Numpy special functions.
 All of these syntax are valid.

 After saving this script in a file (named here "*script.py*" for the example) somewhere in your path, we use the graphical interface (GUI) to build the ADAO